stormmoredev/bolt-js-framework/docs/index.md

 ## 12\.
 Finding and Manipulating HTML Elements

-Use the `self.find(selector)` method to get a `StormElement` wrapper for an element within your component's scope.
+Use the `self.find(selector)` method to get a `BoltElement` wrapper for an element within your component's scope.
 This allows you to attach event listeners or manipulate the element directly.

 ```html
 <x-example-component>